-There are many wonderful things about the German language, but separable verbs cause lots of problems (and anxiety!) for many German learners.
+There are many wonderful and complex things about the German language, but separable verbs often cause lots of problems for German learners.

 In German, some verbs separate into two parts when used in present tense.
 While that might sound weird—to take a word and break it apart even for normal use—we do the same thing in English.
 In English, they’re called “phrasal verbs.”